Uditi1/Stop-Watch/README.md

 # Stop-Watch
-A very simple stop watch using HTMLl, CSS and javaScript.
+A very simple stop watch using HTML, CSS and javaScript.